View of the Villa from the waterway

 To view our online calendar please click here

 We accept a variety of payment methods:-

-US renters can pay by check or money order.
+US renters can pay by personal check.

-For all renters who have an email address we can also accept payment by PayPal.
+For all guests who have an email address we can also accept payment by PayPal.
 Once you have emailed us and we have confirmed mutual availability we will send an email request via PayPal for the reservation fee which can be paid by any recognised credit or debit card (please note this may require the setting up of an account with Paypal, if you do not want to do this please use the methods above).